Rock Art Moon Calendars

 Rock Art Moon Calendars from Negev Desert

-Fig. 2 is a Negev rock art resembles a centipede, that was a creative way of forming a lunar calendar.
+Fig. 2 is a Negev rock art that resembles a centipede, which in essence forms a lunar calendar.
 This strange-looking creature has twenty-eight legs with a square at the end.
 The legs mimic a day in the lunar cycle with the square marking the moonless day’s station.
 In this counting scheme, each centipede leg corresponds to a day passed, and when they fully counted it marks the moon cycle completion.
 The moon cycle counting principle is similar to the Lascaux Cave deer presented in Fig1.

 Fig.3 shows a Babylonian cylinder seal with the Moon-god Sin sitting on a throne.
 His outstretched hand greets the Moon that shines above.
 We see the influence of Sumerian astronomy in Israel in Negev Desert rock art.
 The seated figure in Fig.4 is a copy of the Sumerian god Sin evidenced by, the greeting form, the chair structure, the body posture, the outstretched hand, and even the same shaped hat.
-On top of this rock art engraved 14 vertical lines that connect the Moon-god to its Moon Behaviour and its cycle.
+On top of this rock art engraved 14 vertical lines that connect the Moon-god to the moon cycle.
 The cycle count proceeds by placing stone for each day passed, in both directions, which marks the full moon cycle.

 Fig.5 shows an example of a Negev Desert rock art used as a moon calendar.
 The two star-like engravings with 7 rays each count the moon days, similar to Venus Calendar The counting begins from the left star, under the engraved moon shown above.
 In this counting scheme, a stone is added for each day, and when the first star fills with stones the count continues to the lower star.
 The counting proceeds until it reaches the full circle (meaning full moon), which marks the completion of the half-moon cycle.
 Then a reverse counting begins by removing one stone daily until no stones left, this marks the moon cycle completion.
 The four lines at the bottom count the weeks, four weeks of seven days each, which indicates the current week in the lunar cycle.